What is Facebook lead ads?

 - Quickly send a copy to their email inbox.

-- Speedy responses: Responding to leads quickly increases the chances of a conversion.
+- Speedy responses: Responding to leads quickly increases the chances of conversion.
 For example, If your tab says “Click here to download our Content Marketing eBook”, after the user clicks on the tab, it should instantly send an email with the PDF to download.

 Best Practices of a Lead ad creative: